alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Dataset Provider and Representative

 The **Dataset Provider** is the organisation who provided the dataset under analysis.
-The Dataset Provider will designate a single representative contact to liaise with the research institution.
+The Dataset Provider will designate a single representative contact to liaise with the Turing.
 This individual is the **Dataset Provider Representative**.
-They are authorised to act on behalf of the Dataset Provider with respect to the dataset and must be in a position to certify that the Dataset Provider is authorised  to share the dataset with the research institute.
+They are authorised to act on behalf of the Dataset Provider with respect to the dataset and must be in a position to certify that the Dataset Provider is authorised  to share the dataset with the Turing.

 There may be additional people at the Dataset Provider who will have input in discussions around data sharing and data classification.
 It is the duty of the Dataset Provider Representative to manage this set of stakeholders at the Dataset Provider.